danielsmith1313/danielsmith1313.github.io/node_based_pathfinding.md

 #My very first application programmed from scratch
 ![My very first application programmed from scratch]

 What I learned the most from this project was that it gave me a different view of programming when compared to my college classes.
-For one, I had taught myself an entirely new language by myself.
+For one, I had taught myself an entirely new language by myself, which is still my preffered programming language today.
+Secondly, while I had finished projects before, reporting, documenting and being responsible for your own work gave me another form of motivation which helped me improve my programming skills.